ColasNahaboo/tewiba/doc/tewiba-doc.md

 - Tests are executable files (in any language), that exit with code 0 if OK, and the number of failures if not.
 Since tewiba adds them to determine the final fails count, do not use negative status, e.g. no `exit -1`.
 - Test file names can be meaningful, e.g: "Test for empty input".
 - When running on a whole dir, tewiba ignores subdirectories and files beginning with `.` (a dot), `_` (underscore), and `#` (sharp), or ending with `~`, or empty, or not executable, or non-bash scripts (tewiba checks that they contain `#!/bin/bash` as their first line), containing the string `#TEWIBA_IGNORE#`, or listed via the `TEWIBA_IGNORE` function (see below).
-- But any file can run as a test if explicitely given as argument to tewiba, ignoring the above restrictions that apply only when running on a whole directory.
+- But any file can run as a test if explicitly given as argument to tewiba, ignoring the above restrictions that apply only when running on a whole directory.
 - They must print on stderr an explanation of the error, or a warning if exit code is 0.
-Prints on stdout are only shonw in verbose mode.
+Prints on stdout are only shown in verbose mode.
 - Tests can create temporary files and dirs prefixed by `$tmp.`, as they will be automatically cleaned afterwards by a `rm -rf $tmp $tmp.*`.
-- Test data can be put in subdirectories, as subdirectories are not tested.
+- Test data can be put in sub-directories, as sub-directories are not tested.

 ## Convenience functions